NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### List All Snapshots for a Data Volume

-The NetApp Data Science Toolkit can be used to print a list of all existing snapshots for a specific data volume.
-The command for printing a list of all snapshots for a specific data volume is `./ntap_dsutil.py list snapshots`.
+The NetApp DataOps Toolkit can be used to print a list of all existing snapshots for a specific data volume.
+The command for printing a list of all snapshots for a specific data volume is `./netapp_dataops.py list snapshots`.

 The following options/arguments are required: